testunde/massCollapse/README.md

 OpenMP (only for gcc compiler and if parallelisation desired)

+OpenCL v1.2 (check that you installed the right OpenCL version depending on your graphics card!)

 ### Configure
 Use a out-of-tree build to not pollute your checkout:
 ```